MrDynk/RaidAttendance/README.md

 ### Chat Message Functionality, Bot & Discord Integration

-Whenever a player joins late or leaves early, the addon automatically sends a message to the the Squadattendance channel window.
+Whenever a player joins late or leaves early, the addon automatically sends a message to the the Squadattendance channel.
 These messages are also parsed by Wagon's bot, which enables automated attendance tracking and integration with external tools, including Discord:

 - **Late Arrivals:**
-  - When a new player joins the raid after tracking has started, a message is printed to the Squadattendance channel with their name and the time they joined.
-Wagon's bot listens for these messages to record late arrivals and forwards the data to Discord.
+  - When a new player joins the raid after tracking has started, the message "Playername Joins." is printed to the Squadattendance channel.
+Wagon's bot listens for these messages and forwards the data to Discord.
 - **Early Departures:**
-  - When a player leaves the raid before tracking ends, a message is printed to the Squadattendance channel with their name and the time they left.
-Wagon's bot listens for these messages to record early departures and forwards the data to Discord.
+  - When a player leaves the raid before tracking ends,the message "Playername Leaves." is printed to the Squadattendance channel.
+Wagon's bot listens for these messages and forwards the data to Discord.

-These chat messages help raid leaders and members stay informed in real time about attendance changes during the raid, allow Wagon's bot to automate attendance record-keeping, and ensure that attendance data is sent to Discord for external tracking and notifications.

 ## Saved Variables